au-ts/sddf/drivers/gpio/meson/README.md

 - GPIO_FILTER_USE_CLK is used to connect the input filter to the system clock. **unimplemented**

 ## SPECIAL NOTES
-- Out of the brought out pins, GPIOA pins don't seem to work for input :(
+- Out of the brought out pins, you cant seem to configure the GPIOA pins to pull down :(
-- All combinations of the other pins have been tested